floriangbh/FacebookImagePicker/README.md

 Or to run the example project manually, clone the repo, and run `pod install` from the Example directory first.

-Don't forgot to replace the current Facebook App's ID with your own in the plist file (Open as > Source code).
+Don't forget to replace the current Facebook App's ID with your own in the plist file (Open as > Source code).
 Like this :

 ```xml